 - 1 Fold the paper in half lengthwise (top to bottom), then cut along the fold. - 2 Cut a 12 cm × 0.5 cm slit in the front of the box and lay it flat so the slit points up. - 3 Place the two pieces of paper on top of each other then push them through the slit in the box.
-Leave about 5 cm of the paper out of the box. - 4 Hold the ends of each piece of paper in separate hands and slowly pull them apart along the top of the box as shown in Figure 5.31. - Draw a diagram of this activity, showing the motion of the paper. - What does the paper represent? - Do you think this model accurately represents diverging boundaries?
+Leave about 5 cm of the paper out of the box. - 4 Hold the ends of each piece of paper in separate hands and slowly pull them apart along the top of the box. - Draw a diagram of this activity, showing the motion of the paper. - What does the paper represent? - Do you think this model accurately represents diverging boundaries?
 How could you improve it? - Suggest a way in which this model could be modified to represent converging or transform boundaries.

-Figure 5.31 Slowly pull the strips of paper away from each other
+Figure 5.30 Slowly pull the strips of paper away from each of